Fidor-FZCO/fidor_api_starter/README.md

 * Mention the app url as this apps' url,
 * Mention the callback url as {{app_url}}/auth/callback

+In your local environment, the app_url might be localhost:{{port_number}}.
+Choose a port number before creating the app in app manager.

 Get the following information from App Details page
 * Client ID - From App Manager
 * Client Secret - From App Manager